unclekaldoteth/stacks.fun/README.md

 A decentralized token launchpad built on Stacks with bonding curves, secured by Bitcoin.
 Launch tokens, trade on automated market makers, and graduate to ALEX DEX.

-Stacks.fun enables anyone to create and trade tokens using automated bonding curve pricing.
-Supports STX and USDCx with seamless wallet integration including WalletConnect for mobile wallets.
+Stacks.fun enables anyone to create and trade tokens using automated bonding curve pricing. **Trading is powered by USDCx** (bridged USDC via Circle xReserve) with seamless wallet integration including WalletConnect for mobile wallets.

 ---